dhellmann/pymotw/PyMOTW/os/index.rst

 .. {{{end}}}

-As you see, a simple way to handle separate behavior in the child process is to check the return value of :func:`fork()` and branch.
-For more complex behavior, you may want more code separation than a simple branch.
-In other cases, you may have an existing program you have to wrap.
-For both of these situations, you can use the :func:`os.exec*()` series of functions to run another program.
-When you "exec" a program, the code from that program replaces the code from your existing process.
+A simple way to handle separate behavior in the child process is to check the return value of :func:`fork()` and branch.
+More complex behavior may call for more code separation than a simple branch.
+In other cases, there may be an existing program that needs to be wrapped.
+For both of these situations, the :func:`exec*()` series of functions can be used to run another program.

 .. include:: os_exec_example.py
     :literal:
     :start-after: #end_pymotw_header

+When a program is "execed", the code from that program replaces the code from the existing process.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_exec_example.py'))